Ana Fernández / SEO

 How to measure your visibility in voice searches

-There's no direct metric in Search Console that says “they answered you by voice,” but you can do this:
+There is no direct metric in Search Console that says “you were answered by voice,” but you can do this:

-• Do real tests: search with Google Assistant or Siri using typical questions, and check what answers are generated
+• Run real tests: search with Google Assistant or Siri using typical questions, and verify which answers are generated

 👉 You can also use tools like SEMrush or Ahrefs to see which keywords trigger snippets and work on them.

-When it makes the most sense to work with Voice Search SEO
+When Voice Search SEO makes the most sense

-• You have a local business with searches such as “Where is an open optician nearby?”
+• You have a local business with searches like “Where is there an open optician near me?”

-• Do you want to increase brand visibility in no-click answers
+• You want to increase brand visibility in zero-click answers

-Optimizing for voice search isn't an isolated strategy.
-It's a natural evolution of user-centered SEO: respond better, more clearly and with structure.
+Optimizing for voice search is not an isolated strategy.
+It is a natural evolution of user-centric SEO: answering better, clearer, and with structure.

-Appearing in voice search can give you a competitive advantage in contexts where there is only a single answer.
-And if you're that answer, You get all the attention.
+Appearing in voice search can give you a competitive advantage in contexts where there is only one single answer.
+And if you are that answer, you keep all the attention.

-Do you want to review your current content and detect opportunities to capture voice traffic?
-Write to me and together we design an SEO strategy that also speaks.
+Want to review your current content and detect opportunities to capture voice traffic?
+Write to me and let's design an SEO strategy together that also speaks.